Browse Dictionary: Letter “S”

 (of) owner.

-Grammar: noun, genitive case; masculine, singular.
+Grammar : noun, genitive case; masculine, singular.

-Etymology: Old Panjabi/Lahndi/Braj - suāmī; Apabhransh - savāmī/sāhi; Prakrit - sāmi/sāmia; Pali - sāmin/suvāmin; Sanskrit - svāmin (स्वामिन् - master, husband, the Divine).
+Etymology : Old Panjabi/Lahndi/Braj - suāmī; Apabhransh - savāmī/sāhi; Prakrit - sāmi/sāmia; Pali - sāmin/suvāmin; Sanskrit - svāmin (स्वामिन् - master, husband, the Divine).

 suān

-dog
+of a dog

-Grammar: noun, nominative case; masculine, singular.
+Grammar : noun, genitive case; masculine, singular.

-Etymology: Rajasthani/Braj - suān; Sanskrit - shvānah (श्वान:- dog).
+Etymology : Rajasthani/Braj - suān; Sanskrit - shvānah (श्वान: - dog).

 suasti